cosmos/ibc/papers/2020-05/src/host-requirements.md

 \vspace{3mm}

-The host ledger must support a module system, whereby self-contained, potentially mutually distrusted packages of code can safely execute on the same ledger, control how and when they allow other modules to communicate with them, and be identified and manipulated by a "controller module" or execution environment.
+The host ledger must support a module system, whereby self-contained, potentially mutually distrusted packages of code can safely execute on the same ledger, control how and when they allow other modules to communicate with them, and be identified and manipulated by a controller module or execution environment.

 \vspace{3mm}